syncfusion-content/flutter-docs/Flutter/circular-charts/circular-series-customization.md

 ## Shader mapping for data points

 The [`pointShaderMapper`](~) property is used to map the shader field from the chart data source.
-You can map different [`gradient`](https://api.flutter.dev/flutter/dart-ui/Gradient-class.html) types and [`image shaders`](https://api.flutter.dev/flutter/dart-ui/ImageShader-class.html) for different data points using this mapper callback.
+You can map different [`gradient`](https://api.flutter.dev/flutter/dart-ui/Gradient-class.html) types and [`image shader`](https://api.flutter.dev/flutter/dart-ui/ImageShader-class.html) for individual data points using this mapper callback.

 {% endhighlight %}